 When should I start seeds indoors in Vancouver?

 Earlier than any other Canadian city.
 Onions start in early January, peppers in mid-January, tomatoes in late January to early February.
-Use the seed starting calculator to build your full 2026 schedule from Vancouver's March 15 last frost date.
+Use the seed starting calculator to build your full planting schedule from Vancouver's March 15 last frost date.

 📖 Related Guides & Calculators